 How to Spot a Fake/Replica CH24 Wishbone Chair

-This is about how to spot a fake/replica CH24 Wishbone Chair.
+This is our guide on How to Spot a Fake/Replica CH24 Wishbone Chair.
 If a picture paints a thousand words then a chair must be able to recount myriad stories.
 That is what the Wishbone Chair has been doing for generations.
-Designed to become part of our lives it has been laying witness to our stories ever since.
+Designed to become part of our lives, it has been laying witness to our stories ever since.
+As proud retailers of the genuine CH24 Wishbone Chair please contact us if you have any questions or queries.

 - Designer’s Legacy